 What to eat

-While you could bring some meals on you, you definitely should try Chicken Roti, which is curried chicken mixed with potatoes and marmalade.
-Give yourself a chance to taste locals food, you will love it!
+While you could bring some meals with you, you definitely should try Chicken Roti, which is curried chicken mixed with potatoes and marmalade.
+Give yourself a chance to taste local food, you will love it!

 What to drink